samiralam/rules-compendium/docs/phb/3-character-classes/rogue.md

 You gain the ability to magically steal the knowledge of how to cast a spell from another spellcaster.

 Immediately after a creature casts a spell that targets you or includes you in its area of effect, you can take a Reaction to force the creature to make an Intelligence saving throw.
 The DC equals your spell save DC.
-On a failed save, you negate the spell’s effect against you, and you steal the knowledge of the spell if it is at least level 1 and of a level you can cast (it doesn’t need to be a Wizard spell).
+On a failed save, you negate the spell's effect against you, and you steal the knowledge of the spell if it is at least level 1 and of a level you can cast (it doesn't need to be a Wizard spell).
 For the next 8 hours, you have the spell prepared.
-The creature can’t cast it until the 8 hours have passed.
+The creature can't cast it until the 8 hours have passed.

-Once you steal a spell with this feature, you can’t use this feature again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you steal a spell with this feature, you can't use this feature again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 ### Assassin

 *Practice the Grim Art of Death*

-An Assassin’s training focuses on using stealth, poison, and disguise to eliminate foes with deadly efficiency.
+An Assassin's training focuses on using stealth, poison, and disguise to eliminate foes with deadly efficiency.
 While some Rogues who follow this path are hired killers, spies, or bounty hunters, the capabilities of this subclass are equally useful for adventurers facing a variety of monstrous enemies.

 #### Level 3: Assassinate

-You’re adept at ambushing a target, granting you the following benefits.
+You're adept at ambushing a target, granting you the following benefits.

 ***Initiative.*** You have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on Initiative rolls.

-***Surprising Strikes.*** During the first round of each combat, you have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on attack rolls against any creature that hasn’t taken a turn.
-If your Sneak Attack hits any target during that round, the target takes extra damage of the weapon’s type equal to your Rogue level.
+***Surprising Strikes.*** During the first round of each combat, you have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on attack rolls against any creature that hasn't taken a turn.
+If your Sneak Attack hits any target during that round, the target takes extra damage of the weapon's type equal to your Rogue level.

-#### Level 3: Assassin’s Tools
+#### Level 3: Assassin's Tools

-You gain a [Disguise Kit](/equipment/542-disguise-kit) and a [Poisoner’s Kit](/equipment/492-poisoners-kit), and you have proficiency with them.
+You gain a [Disguise Kit](/equipment/542-disguise-kit) and a [Poisoner's Kit](/equipment/492-poisoners-kit), and you have proficiency with them.

 #### Level 9: Infiltration Expertise

 You are expert at the following techniques that aid your infiltrations.

-***Masterful Mimicry.*** You can unerringly mimic another person’s speech, handwriting, or both if you have spent at least 1 hour studying them.
+***Masterful Mimicry.*** You can unerringly mimic another person's speech, handwriting, or both if you have spent at least 1 hour studying them.

-***Roving Aim.*** Your Speed isn’t reduced to 0 by using Steady Aim.
+***Roving Aim.*** Your Speed isn't reduced to 0 by using Steady Aim.

 #### Level 13: Envenom Weapons